Jpark27614/Emotion-Detection-Program/README.md

-# EMODE: An Emotion Detection Program for Mental Well-being
+# EmoDe: An Emotion Detection Program for Mental Well-being

 ## Abstract
 EmoDe is an application focused on emotion detection using the OpenFace deep learning model for facial action unit analysis.
 Using inputs such as single persona and multi persona videos and images, the model outputs a video with facial landmarks and analysis of action units (AU), effectively transforming unstructured data to structured data ready for analysis.
 Action units measure the facial muscle movements defined by the Facial Action Coding System (FACS) in order to quanitfy emotions.
 For instance, happiness is defined as a nontrivial combination of AUs 6 and 12 (raised cheeks and a pulled corner lip).
 EmoDe parses through the intensity data for each AU, and determines the emotions displayed based on a given threshold.
 EMODE's robust capabilities enable a wide range of applications, particularly as human-robot interactions become increasingly prevalent and vital in everyday scenarios.